-Gregory A. Carman DMD, MS
+Dr. Gregory A. Carman

 Dr. Carman completed his dental training at the University of Kentucky College of Dentistry.
 While at UKCD he also served as the president of his dental class, and received special recognition in oral diagnosis, periodontics, prosthodontics, and endodontics.
 Following graduation, Dr. Carman completed advanced training in general dentistry (General Practice Residency) at the University of Kentucky Medical Center.
 Dr. Carman completed his specialty training in Endodontics, at the University of Louisville School of Dentistry where he also received a Masters of Science degree program in Oral Biology.

 Dr. Carman is also a member of the American Association of Endodontists (AAE), the Kentucky Association of Endodontists (KAE), American Dental Association (ADA), Kentucky Dental Association (KDA), and the Bluegrass Dental Society.
-He also serves on the UKCD Alumni Association Board, the Executive Board of the Bluegrass Dental Society, and is past president of the Bluegrass Dental Society.
-He has also served as part-time faculty at UKCD and is a guest lecturer to the General Practice Dentistry and Pediatric Dentistry post-graduate programs, and local dental study clubs.
+He has served on the UKCD Alumni Association Board, the Executive Board of the Bluegrass Dental Society, and is past president of the Bluegrass Dental Society.
+Dr. Carman also finds it important to give back to those less fortunate, he does so by participating with The Refuge dental clinic, Mission Lexington (Dental), Remote Access Medical (RAM), and Give-A-Smile.

 Dr. Weigle is a native of Danville, Kentucky and later moved to Louisville where he attended Ballard High School.